Peter Mettler: Career

 Shot entirely in Wyoming's Grand Teton National Park, Becoming Animal (2018), co-directed by Mettler and Emma Davie, is a dialogue with, rather than an adaptation of, ecologist and philosopher David Abram's eponymous book.
 Weaving images of wildlife and places where wilderness intersects with tourist culture, along with commentaries from Abram, Mettler and Davie, Becoming Animal observes the sensory relay between man, animal and the natural world and considers what's at stake when we forfeit our connection to nature.
-"Cinematographically beautiful," the film, Ellen Lande writes, "offers insights and observations into the philosophy of modern man and how far away from nature we have placed ourselves."
+"Cinematographically beautiful", Ellen Lande writes, it "offers insights and observations into the philosophy of modern man and how far away from nature we have placed ourselves".